The Little Girl Sold with the Pears: Sources

 The tale was originally collected by Italian scholar Domenico Comparetti with the title Margheritina, and sourced from Monferrato.
 It was later translated by German writer Paul Heyse into German.

 The tale was reworked by Calvino, who changed the girl's name from Margheritina to Perina to reinforce the fruit connection.
 He also added the old woman helper who gives the objects to the girl, while, in the original tale, the girl is helped by the prince.

+Publication

+The tale was republished by writer Jane Yolen as Brave Marietta.